-Loreto Normanhurst prides itself on being a school where all students can find a way to succeed and shine in one or many areas.
+Loreto Normanhurst prides itself on being a school where all students can find a way to succeed in one or many areas.

 The 'E' in our FACE Curriculum

 Extra-curricular participation is a fundamental element of the FACE Curriculum (Faith, Academic, Community, Extra-curricular) inspiring students and assisting them in developing lifelong skills.
 We offer an extensive Extra-Curricular Program which equips our students with the ability to be innovative, creative, resilient and empathetic and teaches them leadership skills, the value of teamwork and how to deal with challenges and failure.
 This attitude of lifelong learning is key to the ethos of the Loreto Normanhurst Student Growth Model (LNSGM).